iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 returns 1000 files per page when using query method 2.

 In this situation, we know that the first query method will always take a fixed number of API calls to complete (100).

-For the case where our remote is completely empty, it would take a single API call for method 2 to return the empty result - meaning that method 2 should be preferred over method 1.

-But what happens when the remote is not empty?
-In this case, we just need to determine what remote size would cause method 2 to require more than the 100 API calls needed for method 1.
+The number of API calls required for the second query method depends on the total number of files that already exist in the remote.

 Since we know that the API returns 1000 results per API call, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing (method 2) will be faster than checking each file individually, since it will take less than 100 API calls to complete.
-If the remote contains more files than this `100,000` threshold, it will be faster to check our 100 files individually.
+In the case that the remote contains 1000 or less files, method 2 would only require a single API call (potentially outperforming method 1 by 100x).

+However, if the remote contains anything over this 100,000 threshold, method 1 will be faster than method 2, with the difference in performance between the two methods scaling linearly as the potential remote size increases.

 **Total API calls required to query 100 local files from S3**
 ![API calls](/uploads/images/2020-07-03/api_calls_100_local.svg 'API calls required to query 100 local files from S3')

 This example illustrates an important point.
-Given a (relatively) small query set and a sufficiently large remote, method 1 will always be faster than method 2.
+Given a (relatively) small set of files to query and a sufficiently large remote, method 1 will always be faster than method 2.

 Thinking about it from a different perspective, what happens if we have the ability to reduce the size of a (relatively) large query set?

 Once our query set is smaller than a certain threshold, we will be able to use method 1 rather than method 2.
-On top of that, we know that the runtime of method 1 scales with query set size.
-In simple terms, by reducing the size of our query set as much as possible, we can also improve performance.
+On top of that, we know that the runtime of method 1 scales with query set size. **In simple terms, by reducing the size of our query set as much as possible, we can also improve performance.**

 So, as we have shown, choosing the optimal method depends on both: